0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 This power is most visible in the historical chronicle—a story narrating the events deemed most significant to the ruling class, and often the only recorded history until the invention of the printing press.
 The nobility used this instrument to establish the forward progression of their historical time by recording its past with writing.
 The historical chronicle of the nobility develops and collapses fully autonomously and as a separate sphere of abstracted reality from natural reality, this is **Mythical time**.
-China and Egypt both held a monopoly on the immortality of the soul, and the earliest of their famous dynasties are built upon imaginary reconstructions of the past.
+China and Egypt both held a monopoly on the immortality of the soul, and the earliest of their famous dynasties are built upon
+<span className="note"><small>Debord 2021.</small>imaginary reconstructions of the past</span>.
 The rulers of these empires, as the owners of the private property of history--protected by a mythical past, make use of myth to prove the legitimacy of their claim to rule.
 The intention is to be understood as the earthly execution of <span className="note"><small>Mythic commandments would later be repurposed by religion to continue underwriting the control of power in the spiritual domain, best exemplified by the Holy Roman Empire.</small>mythic commandments.</span>
 The more they claimed historical ownership over time and tied it to their own mythical chronicles, the more they legitimated their control over power.